Macmachi/kaspawalletmonitoring/README.md

 - 📊 **Database Initialization**
   Uses `aiosqlite` to manage a SQLite database with several tables:
-  - **chats**: Registers ID chats with their registration date and the total number of messages received.
+  - **chats**: Registers chat IDs with their registration date and the total number of messages received.
   - **kaspa_addresses**: Stores monitored Kaspa addresses for each chat, along with their addition date and the last known transaction count.
   - **daily_messages**: Logs the number of messages per chat on a daily basis.
   - **command_usage**: Tracks command usage per chat.